lcwyo/ansible-k3s-rpi/README.md

 ```

-tiller needs an arm image, so we use the arm immage from jessestuart
+tiller needs an arm image, so we use the arm image from jessestuart

 `helm init --tiller-image=jessestuart/tiller:v2.9.0 --service-account tiller --upgrade `